Anubhav9/Hello-CICD/README.md

 ## Contributing

 Contributions are welcome!
-Please read our [Contribution Guidelines](CONTRIBUTING.md) for details on how to contribute to this project.
+Please raise feature request PR and I'll get it checked.

 ## License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the MIT License.